-The first step in evaluating a Social Security Disability claim is determining whether a claimant is performing “substantial gainful activity” or SGA.
+The first step in evaluating a Social Security disability claim is determining whether a claimant is performing “substantial gainful activity” or SGA.

 The Unsuccessful Work Attempt